Richard J. Daley

-Early life
+Early life and education

 Richard J. Daley was born in Bridgeport, a working-class neighborhood of Chicago.
 He was the only child of Michael and Lillian (Dunne) Daley, whose families had both arrived from the Old Parish area, near Dungarvan, County Waterford, Ireland, during the Great Famine.
 Richard's father was a sheet metal worker with a reserved demeanor.
 Michael's father, James E. Daley, was a butcher born in New York City, while his mother, Delia Gallagher Daley, was an Irish immigrant.
 Richard's mother was outgoing and outspoken.
 Before women obtained the right to vote in 1920, Lillian Daley was an active suffragette, participating in marches and often bringing her son to them.
 She hoped her son's life would be more professionally successful than that of his parents.
 Before his mother's death, Daley had won the Democratic nomination for Cook County sheriff.
 Lillian wanted more than this for her son, telling a friend, "I didn't raise my son to be a policeman."
 Daley would later state that his wellsprings were his religion, his family, his neighborhood, the Democratic Party, and his love of the city.

-Education

 Daley attended the elementary school of his parish, Nativity of Our Lord, and De La Salle Institute (where he learned clerical skills) and took night classes at DePaul University College of Law to earn a Bachelor of Laws in 1933.
 As a young man, Daley's jobs included selling newspapers and making deliveries for a door-to-door peddler; he worked in Chicago's Union stock yards to pay his law school expenses.
-He spent his free time as a member of the Hamburg Athletic Club, an athletic, social, street gang and political organization near his home.
+He spent his free time as a member of the Hamburg Athletic Club, an athletic, social, and political organization - which was also a street gang - near his home.
 Hamburg and similar clubs were funded, at least in part, by local Democratic politicians.
 Daley made his mark there, not in sports, but in organization as the club manager.
 At age 22, he was elected president of the club and served in that office until 1939.
 Although he practiced law with partner William J. Lynch, he dedicated the majority of his time to his political career.